Need to Talk?

 VAHS have established a free and confidential counselling service for Aboriginal and Torres Strait Islander Peoples.
 Yarning SafeNStrong (YSNS) is available to people and families who need to have a yarn with someone about their wellbeing.

-COVID-19 has seen many of our community without access to their family and other support, including face to face access to workers from Aboriginal services, leaving many feeling vulnerable and isolated.
+We have seen many of our community without access to their family and other support, including face to face access to workers from Aboriginal services, leaving many feeling vulnerable and isolated.

-They have culturally suitable counsellors you can yarn safely with ‘who get it’, no matter how
+We have culturally suitable counsellors you can yarn safely with ‘who get it’, no matter how big or small the challenge.

 Yarning SafeNStrong helpline is available 24/7.